YujunZhong/hockey-game-prediction/README.md

-# IFT 6758 Project - Team 9
+# Hockey Game Prediction
-This repository covers all the work done by team 9 in the IFT 6758 project, where "codebase" folder holds all the code, and the "blog" folder contains our blog posts.
+This repository includes three parts for hockey game prediction: model deployment, live workflows and interactive visualization.
+The training code for the models and the visualization of the NHL data are in other branches.

 ## Setup & Deployment Guide